cmu-delphi/delphi-epidata/docs/api/v5-signals/nhsn.md

 ## Lag & Backfill

 Finalized weekly files publish 6 to 7 days after the reference week ends, and the preliminary file lands about 4 days after.
 The CDC continues to revise recent weeks, usually within two months, and revisions tend to be small and upward.

+---

+## Source and Licensing

+This dataset is published by the CDC via HealthData.gov under [Public Domain U.S. Government](https://www.usa.gov/government-works) terms.